.。(✺´◡`✺)。.

 Videographer: Andrew Moir

-Surplus Data, 2022
+2022

 Poster for two back-to-back talks “Cryptohumanism: Hermeneutics, Value, and the Hash Rate / The Metaphysics of Data Capital” by Jeffrey West Kirkwood and Leif Weatherby, two prominent scholars of media theory and digital technologies.
-Designed for Center for Global Culture and Communication at Northwestern University
+Designed for Center for Global Culture and Communication at Northwestern University.

 “In the time of always-on computing, issues of data extraction and collection, surveillance, and privacy seem to navigate most of our discussions and concerns regarding certain forms of digital technologies.
 Kirkwood and Weatherby’s talks addressed and built on the issue of ‘surplus data’ and the already-ongoing and yet-to-be-lived consequences of this data capital.”